Augusta getting more requests for speed humps

 “I was hesitant at first, but yes I support where they are needed and if they are needed, I support it but a lot of people do not like them,” said Commissioner Catherine Smith McKnight.

-Commissioners have 250 thousand dollars for speed humps this year. that will pay for more than 60 of the devices in Augusta George Eskola WJBF NewsChannel 6.
+Commissioners have 250 thousand dollars for speed humps this year. that will pay for more than 60 of the devices.